asfusion/mango-plugins/README.md

-mango-plugins
+Mango Blog Plugins
 =============

-A repository for optional plugins
+A repository for optional plugins.